ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 1. More labeled observations have been incorporated across several instances;
 1. No significant changes have been made to simulated or hand-drawn instances.
 All 20 new variables were incorporated into these instances with missing values.

 The operational status of a well, represented by the state label, is strongly correlated with the values of its variables.
 This allows algorithms to be applied to the 3W Dataset for quantifying these relationships.
-Additionaly, the state label can be used to select data for specific training purposes.
+Additionally, the state label can be used to select data for specific training purposes.

 ### Code Availability ✅